TNG/JGiven/README.md

 ## BDD with JGiven

-* Scenarios are written as standard Java code (no extra language like Scala or Groovy needed, no IDE plugin needed)
+* Scenarios are written in standard Java code using a fluent, domain-specific API (no extra language like Scala or Groovy needed, no IDE plugin needed)
 * Java method names and parameters are parsed during test execution (no extra annotations needed)
 * Scenarios are executed by either JUnit or TestNG (no extra test runner needed)
 * Scenarios consist of so-called stages, which share state by injection, providing a modular way of writing Scenarios.